anatomiesofintelligence/anatomiesofintelligence.github.io/narrative/video_narrative.md

 https://anatomiesofintelligence.github.io/posts/2019-09-24-Human-Myth

 The majority of anatomical preparations in the collections of the 18th-century Leiden anatomists appear to be predominantly examples of normal - or even perfect - human anatomy, prepared in such a way that they convey the aesthesis of anatomy.

 This aesthesis is the result of particular yet tacit ideas of beauty, perfection and elegance.
 Most of the body parts were chosen for these preparations because they were already in themselves perfect specimens: there are no obvious pathologies, and most of them were (part of) young, lean, healthy bodies.
 Yet ultimately, they remain severed body parts on the brink of decay - the ultimate emblem of disgust.

+### Staging: the gesture of — collecting, freakish incidents, Devil's work and unknown categories.

 As this early Enlightenment-era anatomy developed, the study of pathology and abnormalities became increasingly important, and a new aesthesis of monstrosities emerged.
 An aesthesis of the ugly and the imperfect.
 An aesthesis ex-negativo.